 According to current research, heel pain affects around two million people per year.
-With locations in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates care for all types of heel pain.
+With locations in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates care for all types of heel pain.
 Plantar fasciitis, heel spurs, and Achilles tendonitis are just a few types of heel pain the practice treats with innovative therapies, including extracorporeal shock wave therapy (ESWT) and cryosurgery.
 Call or schedule an appointment online to learn more.

 The heel endures pressure each time you take a step.
 While the bone itself can become bruised or damaged, pain typically develops in the tissues that support the heel.
 The most common causes of heel pain include: